-Figure 4.5 shows an alignment graph for global alignment with affine gap costs.
+Figure 4.5 shows the three matrices S, V and H used by the Gotoh algorithm to calculate a global alignment with affine gap costs.

-The initial (v{\circ}) and final (v{\bullet}) vertices are omitted.
+The initial (v_S) and final (v_E) vertices are omitted.
 The thick edges mark the path to the optimal score.
-The alignment is $\begin{pmatrix} W^{-}d^{-}eW \\ WNDW \end{pmatrix}$ where "-d" is the start of a gap and "-e" the extension.
+The alignment is $\binom{W-d-e^W}{WNDW}$ where "-d" is the start of a gap and "-e" the extension.